CesarGarza55/OpenLauncher/README.md

 ## Bugs

 For some reason (I don't know if it's a problem with my Linux distribution) there are times when the launcher crashes when running the game, but there are also times when it doesn't happen, so I assume it may be my own distribution.

+Occasionally, the Microsoft login may cause the launcher to crash, but you can try again, and this issue shouldn't occur frequently.

 ## Contributing
 Contributions are welcome!
 Follow these steps to contribute: